-If a student falls below the minimum requirements, they will be placed on warning for the next payment period.
+If a student falls below the minimum requirements, they will be placed on warning for the next evaluation period.
 A student is considered in satisfactory progress while on warning.
-If the student does not meet the minimum requirements by the end of the next payment period all financial aid will be terminated and the student will be determined not in satisfactory progress.
+If the student does not meet the minimum requirements by the end of the next evaluation period, the student may be placed on probation.